BYU-CS-260-Winter-2019/user-authentication/tutorials/lesson5.md

 ## Cookies

 Cookies are used in HTTP to send data from a web browser to a web server.
-The web server first tells the web server to "set" a cookie.
+The web server first tells the web browser to "set" a cookie.
 Then, in every subsequent request, the browser will include this data and send it to the web server.

 Here is an example of how server sending a header in an HTTP request to set a cookie: